poiu-de/coat/site/content/docs/user_guide/05_example_config.md

 ### Generation at runtime

-The generated config class provides a method `writeExampleConfig(java.io.Writer` that allows generating the very same example config at runtime.
-This is helpful in cases the example config should only be generated on a users demand.
+The generated config class provides a method `writeExampleConfig(java.io.Writer)` that allows generating the very same example config at runtime.
+This is helpful in cases when the example config should only be generated on a users demand.

 ### Caveats